jacobkrueger/jacobkrueger.github.io/README.md

 I am a software engineering researcher with a focus on human aspects in software evolution, integrating economics, psychology, and other domains into software engineering.
-Currently, I work as an Academic Council (PostDoc position) at the Ruhr-University Bochum, Germany.
+Currently, I work as Assistant Professor at Eindhoven University of Technology, The Netherlands.

 In 2021, I obtained my PhD from the [Otto-von-Guericke University Magdeburg](https://www.ovgu.de/en/) under the supervision of [Prof. Thomas Leich](https://www.hs-harz.de/tleich/zur-person/) and [Prof. Gunter Saake](https://www.dbse.ovgu.de/en/Staff/Gunter+Saake.html).
 My [dissertation](https://opendata.uni-halle.de//handle/1981185920/41305) (external reviewers: [Prof. Jan Bosch](https://janbosch.com/) and [Prof. Rick Rabiser](https://rickrabiser.github.io/rick/)) focused on providing an empirics-based understanding of the re-engineering of variant-rich systems to support developers in the decision whether to rely on unsystematic or systematic software reuse.
 For this purpose, I studied modern practices of engineering variant-rich systems to derive a novel process model as well as guidelines for scoping and planning the (re-)engineering of variant-rich systems.
 Digging into the details of such re-engineering endeavors, I elicited insights into the economics of software reuse, the impact of missing knowledge, and how to improve the tracing of that knowledge.
 Building on my dissertation, I am advancing with a focus on developers’ cognition and the challenges therein that are related to software evolution.